Dream of: 23 March 1997 "Jean Valjean"

 As I had been walking along, several people had strolled by me, and I had picked up bits and pieces of their conversations.
 I heard one person mention the name of a character from a French novel from the 1800s.
 Then I heard another person mention another character, "Jean Valjean."
 I thought to myself this was what I liked about Paris: people here were familiar with history and literature, and talked about it.
 How often did I walk down an American street and overhear two or three different conversations about characters from literature, especially literature more than 100 years old?

-Parts of the story of author Victor Hugo's novel, Les Miserables, flashed through my mind.
+Parts of the story Victor Hugo's novel, Les Miserables, flashed through my mind.
 I pictured how Jean Valjean had been convicted of stealing a loaf of bread, imprisoned for long years, and escaped from prison.
 The character seemed so alive and vibrant in me, I just loved thinking about him.

 Yet another couple women passed me, and they also were talking of Jean Valjean.
 I heard a little more of their conversation, and I realized they were talking about a movie called Jean Valjean which had recently been released.
 The movie – based on Hugo's book, Les Miserables – was supposed to be one of the best movies of the year.
 The women highly praised it.